awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up.rst

     PS C:\> Install-Package -Name AWSPowerShell.NetCore -AllowClobber

 You must run PowerShell as an Adminstrator to run the cmdlet.
-When installing both AWSPowerShell and AWSPowerShell.NetCore, you need to use -AllowClobber on the second installation because the modules have cmdlets with the same names.
+If you are installing both AWSPowerShell and AWSPowerShell.NetCore, add -AllowClobber to the second installation, because the modules have cmdlets with the same names.

-Some users have reported issues with the Install-Module cmdlet built into earlier versions PowerShell Core with errors related to semantic versioning (see https://github.com/OneGet/oneget/issues/202).
+Some users have reported issues with the Install-Module cmdlet included with older releases of PowerShell Core, including errors related to semantic versioning (see https://github.com/OneGet/oneget/issues/202).
 Using the NuGet provider appears to resolve the issue.
-Later versions of PowerShell Core have resolved this issue.
+Newer versions of PowerShell Core have resolved this issue.

-To install using the NuGet provider run this command, setting an appropriate destination folder (on Linux for example try -Destination ~/.local/share/powershell/Modules):
+To install AWS Tools for PowerShell Core by using NuGet, run the following command.
+Specify an appropriate destination folder (on Linux, try -Destination ~/.local/share/powershell/Modules):

 .. code-block:: none